J. Jonah Jameson: A new direction

 During the Original Sin storyline, the eye of the murdered Uatu the Watcher revealed that J. Jonah Jameson had fired a former Daily Bugle employee for viewing an embarrassing article that he wrote in which he praised Spider-Man in his early days of being a wrestler.
 Jameson later established the Fact Channel.
 As Silk battles against Electro and Spider-Man deals with Black Cat, Jameson remains on the channel forcing the cameraman to film the action.
 Black Cat deviate one of Electro's bolts hitting Spider-Man, knocking him down in the process.
 Black Cat attempts to unmask Spider-Man as Jameson (who hears the truth concerning Doctor Octopus) aims the camera.
 However, Jameson's angle prevents anyone seeing Spider-Man's face long enough for Silk to knock Black Cat back and Spider-Man to put his mask back on.
 He would later be seen taking charge of the Fact Channel's operations acting like he was head of the company and taking interest in Silk.

-Following Regent's defeat and Betty Brant's exposé, Jameson brags to Glory Grant that their days at the Daily Bugle was when real journalism had happened.
+Following Regent's defeat and Betty Brant's exposé, Jameson brags to Glory Grant that their time at the Daily Bugle was when real journalism had happened.
 Jameson and Peter Parker later got word that his estranged father Jay coughed up blood and collapsed.

 While visiting his father in a private room at Mount Sinai Hospital at the start of the Dead No More: The Clone Conspiracy storyline, Jameson accuses Peter where their traveling around the world might have caused him to catch some type of disease.
 Jay calms his son down.
 Jameson was visited by the doctor of New U Technologies upon being called in by his father's doctor.
 Jameson suspects that there is a "price" for this and storms off.
 Later on, Jameson visits New U Technologies to speak to the doctor.
-In order to give proof to Jameson that their talents of using a subject's DNA to clone replacement parts work, Jameson is surprised when the doctor calls in an apparent revived Marla Jameson.
+To give proof to Jameson that their talents of using a subject's DNA to clone replacement parts work, Jameson is surprised when the doctor calls in an apparent revived Marla Jameson.
 With his father's health having taken a turn for the worse, Peter has to endure Jameson's and May's concerns for his extreme skepticism for using New U, with his secret identity preventing him from informing them of the real reason he doubts them.
 Peter remains adamant of sticking to the conventional procedure and Jay has sided with him.
 Peter's superheroic endeavors prevent him from accompanying May and Jameson as Jay's health reaches critical status and he undergoes conventional surgery.
 To make matters worse, this is not enough and Jay passes away.